 - Existing landowners and operators are investing in permanent crops such as apples, cherries and blueberries.

 - Land with permanent planted crops generally have stable values.
 There are marginal properties sold and cleared for re-development while other high-quality properties are sold at premium prices for continued agricultural production.
-There are fewer “middle-ground” properties that have been listed and sold.
+There are fewer listed “middle-ground” properties.

-- Dryland values are stable due to increased outside investment activity in 2022.
+- Dryland values are stable due to increased outside investment as well as growers looking to expand.

-- There is limited supply of irrigated agricultural real estate and market participants are in a holding pattern out of caution due to increasing interest rates and record input prices.
+- There is limited supply of irrigated agricultural real estate and market participants are cautious due to increasing interest rates and record input prices.

-- Rural residential lots and small farm tracts (1-15 acres) in part time use continue to see extremely high demand.
+- Rural residential lots and small farm tracts (1-15 acres) in part time use continue to see good demand.
 Buyers include long-time rural residents and urban city dwellers.
+Sales of properties purchased strictly for residential purposes have begun to slow due to caution around rising interest rates.

 - Increasing interest rates have dampened demand but land values are holding steady for the time being.